RaksaOC/Portfolio/README.md

-Here's a README for your 3D Portfolio project that you can use.
-Feel free to adjust the tone and sections as needed:

----

 # 3D Personal Portfolio

 Welcome to my 3D Personal Portfolio!
 This project showcases my web development skills in a visually stunning and interactive 3D environment.
 The portfolio is designed to highlight my work, skills, and experience in an engaging and modern way.